 You will be invited to give your preferences for placements at recruitment and at the annual interim review, but the Programme Directors will need to ensure above all that placements meet your individual training needs, while at the same time maintaining overall programme balance.

-To understand how the training pathway for acute medicine is structured please follow this link.
+To understand how the training pathway for acute medicine (and all other physicianly programmes) is structured please follow this link.

 There are opportunities for out-of-programme research experience within KSS and opportunities to develop specialist skills.
-Examples are Masters course, stroke fellowships, obstetric medicine training posts, Critical care ultrasound, Diploma in infectious diseases, Medical Education fellowships and simulation training.
+Examples are Masters courses, stroke fellowships, obstetric medicine training posts, point of care ultrasound (FAMUS), Diploma in infectious diseases, Medical Education fellowships and simulation training.
 We have close links with the BSMS medical school and we encourage our trainees to take up research opportunities where possible.

 Specialist Trainees are encouraged to attend national meetings including the Society of Acute Medicine annual conference.